Enemy Mine (film): Reception

-At the film review aggregator website Rotten Tomatoes, Enemy Mine has an approval rating of 63% based on 24 critics, with an average rating of 5.8/10.
-On Metacritic, it has a score of 59%, based on reviews from nine critics, indicating "mixed or average reviews".
+At the film review aggregator website Rotten Tomatoes, Enemy Mine has an approval rating of 61% based on 28 critics, with an average rating of 5.7/10.
+Crtics consensus on Rotten Tomatoes reads: "Enemy Mine extracts thrilling sci-fi pulp from Dennis Quaid and Louis Gossett Jr.'s chemistry and inventive production design, but an overextended story diminishes the power of its central duo's relationship."
+On Metacritic, it has a score of 59%, based on reviews from nine critics, indicating "mixed or average" reviews.

 Roger Ebert gave the film 2.5 out of 4 stars, saying it "made no compromises in its art direction, its special effects and its performances—and then compromised everything else in sight".
-Janet Maslin of The New York Times referred to it as "This season's Dune", referring to the critically panned science fiction epic from the previous year.
+Janet Maslin of The New York Times called it "This season's Dune", referring to the critically panned science fiction epic from the previous year.
 Variety magazine called it "an anthropomorphic view of life but touching nonetheless".
-Seventeen years later, another New York Times reviewer gave the film a more positive assessment, noting that if it were "taken in the intended spirit, it's often moving, suggesting what might happen if two of Earth's perpetually warring peoples were stranded together."
+Seventeen years later, another New York Times reviewer gave the film a more positive assessment, noting that, "taken in the intended spirit, it's often moving, suggesting what might happen if two of Earth's perpetually warring peoples were stranded together."
 The Los Angeles Times praised the film, calling it "surprisingly coherent, surprisingly enjoyable".
-The film received similar praise from critics Gary Franklin, Gene Siskel, and Leonard Maltin.

 Music

-The score was composed and conducted by Maurice Jarre, and performed by the Studioorchester in Munich and a synthesiser ensemble.
+The score was composed and conducted by Maurice Jarre, and performed by the Studioorchester in Munich and a synthesizer ensemble.
 The soundtrack album was released by Varèse Sarabande.